brandontlocke/NERtwork/README.md

 This Python script will save you the time of finding all of these duplicates and adding the counts together.

 1. Save [batchner-collapse.py](https://github.com/brandontlocke/NERtwork/blob/master/batchner-collapser.py) to your machine
-2. In a terminal window, navigate to the directory with your batcher-to-network.py file and type `python batchner-collapse.py path/to/your/refined/batchner/file`
+2. In a command line window (Terminal for Mac, Anaconda for Windows), navigate to the directory with your batcher-to-network.py file and type `python batchner-collapse.py path/to/your/refined/batchner/file`
 3. The resulting spreadsheet with merged and re-counted entities will append `_refined` to the end of the filename.

 *Thank you to Devin Higgins for creating this script*